 Although the meat of the red rock crab is as delicious as the Dungeness, the red rock crab is smaller, making the body meat in rock red crabs more difficult to extract than that in Dungeness crabs.
-Therefore the red rock is not as common, even though it is plentiful in the waters of the northern west coast.
+That's the reason the red rock is not as common, even though it is plentiful in the waters of the northern west coast of the U.S.

 Red Rock Crab's Habitat

 The red rock crab (also known as just the red crab or rock crab) lives in and around rocky places, thus the name "rock crab."
 They are most often found in the Puget Sound in Washington state.
 These crabs are mean and will pinch you and are predators to hard-shelled clams and oysters.

 The red rock crab can grow to more than 10 inches across, but 4 to 6 inches is more common with males generally measuring 7 inches while females are more often 5 inches across the shell.
 Their large claws are edged in black, contrasting with the red-colored shell that ranges from light to dark red depending on where the crab lives.
 The farther north, the darker the shell.